databricks/databricks-sdk-py/docs/workspace/storage_credentials.rst

         Update a credential.

         Updates a storage credential on the metastore.
-The caller must be the owner of the storage credential or a metastore admin.
-If the caller is a metastore admin, only the __owner__ credential can be changed.

         :param name: str
           The credential name.
 The name must be unique within the metastore.